rcsb/py-rcsb_app_file/README.md

 Since one server could host Redis while others don't, the docker instances could be run differently, or the config files set differently, on each server.

-Also, multiple servers must connect to a single file system for deposition.
+Also, multiple servers must connect to a single mounted file system for deposition.

 # Deployment on local server without docker